aishahbushra/virtual-pet/README.md

-Creating a virtual pet with Javascript.
-Should include the following:

-You can give them a name
+This is my Javascript pet, named Gavin!

 They can get older

 As they get older, they get hungrier and less fit

-You can walk your pet to increase it's fitness. 🏃‍♂️
+I can walk Gavin to increase it's fitness. 🏃‍♂️

-You can feed your pet to decrease it's hunger. 🍕
+I can feed Gavin to decrease it's hunger. 🍕

-You can talk to your pet to see if it needs feeding or walking
+I can can talk to Gavin to see if it needs feeding or walking

-If your pet gets too hungry or unfit, it will DIE 💀
+If Gavin gets too hungry or unfit, it will DIE 💀

-If your pet gets to 30 days old it will DIE 😢
+If Gavin gets to 30 days old it will DIE 😢